 Search & Book

-The fare rules state that this deal will be available until April 14, 2020 for travel before December 17, 2020.
+The fare rules state that this deal will be available until December 9, 2020 for travel between December 16 and September 30, 2021.
+This is the last day your inbound flight may arrive.
 There are no further restrictions to this fare.
 Travelling Saga Class allows you to add a stopover up to a full week in Iceland.

 Information & Tips for USA